shane-kercheval/chat-ai/README.md

 - Predefined prompts, instructions
 - Define "contexts" which are collections of attachments with optional instructions.
 - Combine multiple contexts, instructions in a single conversation; dynamically add/remove.
+- connect to MCP Servers and interact with tools using agents via DSPy

 # Running the Client/Server